chojayr/aws-backup-cf/README.md

 ## aws-backup-cf

-A CloudFormation template sample to build AWS Backup(BackupPlan and BackupSelection) just for reference
+A CloudFormation template sample to build AWS Backup(BackupVault, BackupPlan and BackupSelection) just for reference

 * aws-backup.yaml
 * sample-params.json